Youth Support Volunteer Program in Italy - Rome

 What to expect and how you'll make an impact

-By volunteering with youth in Italy, you will structure and support a calendar of activities in English, such as sport, theatre, projects with an environmental focus and so on.
-The topic varies according to the NGO that is supported.
+By volunteering with youth in Italy, you will help structure and support a calendar of activities in English, such as sport, theatre, projects with an environmental focus and so on.
+The topic varies according to the particular project that is supported.

 Day-to-day tasks for volunteers range, but can include: